-- Get help as quickly as possible.
+Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
-You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories, and from any provider with an appropriate state license, even if they are not part of our network.
-Your plan covers emergencies outside of the country.
-For more information, see the Medical Benefits Chart in Chapter 4 of this document. - □ As soon as possible, make sure that our plan has been told about your emergency.
+You may get covered emergency medical care whenever you need it, anywhere inside or outside the United States.

+As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
-Please call Customer Service at the toll-free number on the back of your membership card.
-Hours are October 1 March 31, 8:00 a.m.
-8:00 p.m. local time, 7 days a week.
-From April 1 September 30, Monday Friday 8:00 a.m.
-8:00 p.m. local time.
-Messaging service used weekends, after hours, and on federal holidays.
-TTY users should call 711.
-Additionally, you should call your PCP.
-Your PCP's phone number is listed on the front of your membership card.
+The number to call is listed on the back of your plan membership card.